 9.8.
 Assignment: This Agreement will inure to the parties’ permitted successors and assigns, which will be bound thereby.
 This Agreement may not be assigned by either party without the other party’s prior written consent, except that this Agreement may be assigned to a party’s Affiliate or to any successor to all or substantially all of a party’s businesses, whether by merger, change of control, asset sale or similar transaction.
 Any assignment in breach of the foregoing shall be void.

 9.9.
-Survival: The rights and obligations of TrustCloud and Client contained in Section 2 (Fees and Payment), Section 3.3 (Effects of Termination), Section 4 (Confidentiality and Proprietary Rights), Section 5.2 (Warranty Disclaimers), Section 6 (Indemnification), Section 7 (Limitation of Liability), Section 8 (Data), and Section 9 (Miscellaneous) will survive any termination or expiration of this Agreement.
+Survival: The rights and obligations of TrustCloud and Client contained in Section 2 (Fees and Payment), Section 3.3 (Effects of Termination), Section 4 (Confidentiality and Proprietary Rights), Section 5.2 (Warranty Disclaimers), Section 6 (Indemnification), Section 7 (Limitation of Liability), Section 8 (Data) as regards the Aggregated Data, and Section 9 (Miscellaneous) will survive any termination or expiration of this Agreement.
 No action or claim relating to this Agreement may be instituted more than one year after the event that gave rise to such action or claim.

 9.10.
 Publicity.
 TrustCloud may refer to Client as a TrustCloud customer, orally and in writing (including in promotion or marketing materials and on TrustCloud’s website and social media postings) unless Client has instructed TrustCloud not to refer to Client as a customer.